SafetyPrompts Logo

 Other notes:

-• The 6 question categories are: disinformation/deception, hate/harassment/discrimination, illegal goods/services, non-violent crimes, sexual content, violence
+• Covers 6 question categories: disinformation/deception, hate/harassment/discrimination, illegal goods/services, non-violent crimes, sexual content, violence

 Added to SafetyPrompts.com on 27.02.2024.

 100 prompts.
 Each prompt is a question.
 QHarm was created to evaluate LLM safety.
 The dataset language is English.
 Dataset entries are human-written: sampled randomly from AnthropicHarmlessBase (written by crowdworkers).
-The dataset license is not specified.
+The dataset license is CC BY-NC 4.0.

 Other notes: